Sign up for Carleton 360

 To learn more about the law school application process and admission requirements check the information below.

-There are a total of six Ontario law schools: Osgoode Hall Law School (York University), University of Ottawa, Queen’s University, University of Toronto, The University of Western Ontario and the University of Windsor.
+There are several law schools in Ontario: Lakehead University, Osgoode Hall Law School (York University), University of Ottawa, Queen’s University, University of Toronto, the University of Western Ontario, and the University of Windsor.
 Students apply to these law schools through the Ontario Law School Application Service (OLSAS) – a non-profit centralized application service for the six Ontario Law Schools that is operated by the Ontario University Applications Centre (OUAC).

-To be eligible to be admitted to most law programs students must meet a number of requirements.
-To learn more about the specific requirements for each of the six Ontario Law Schools visit the OUAC website.
+To be eligible for admission to most law programs students must meet a number of requirements.
+To learn more about the specific requirements for each of Ontario’s Law Schools visit the OUAC website.
 In order to be considered for law school, it is extremely important for applicants to have a significant amount of volunteer and work experience.
-In general, students are usually required to provide a personal statement (allows students to expand on the information they provided on the application form), both academic and non-academic references, have a strong university GPA and have completed the Law School Admission Test (LSAT) with a score among the top 70+ percentile (see OUAC website for university specific information).
+In general, students are usually required to provide a personal statement (which allows students to expand on the information they provided on the application form), both academic and non-academic references, have a strong university GPA and have completed the Law School Admission Test (LSAT) with a score among the top 70+ percentile (see OUAC website for university specific information).
 The LSAT is a standardized test that is required for all persons applying to first year at any English-language school in North America.
 For more information about the LSAT visit the Law School Admission Council website.

 To apply to law school an OLSAS application service fee is required plus a law school application service fee for each law school one chooses to apply to.
-Click here for more information regarding law school fees and payment of fees.
+Find out more information about law school fees and the payment of fees.